-Here are 3 healthy ferret food recipes that your ferrets may enjoy!
+Here are 3 healthy ferret food recipes that your ferrets will enjoy!

-These recipes represent snacks or meals–not long term diets or full replacement of a normal healthy ferret food.
-To learn more about what ferrets eat, visit this page: what do ferrets eat.
+These recipes represent snacks or meals–not long-term diets or full replacements of normal healthy ferret food.
+To learn more about what ferrets eat, see What’s the Best Ferret Food?

 If you are unsure if your ferret is getting a complete and balanced diet, you may want to consult a vet that is knowledgeable about ferret nutrition.
-Also, if your ferret has any health issues, please check with your vet before trying any of these recipes or any making any other dietary change–including changing ferret food.
+Also, if your ferret has any health issues, please check with your vet before trying any of these recipes or making any other dietary changes—including changing your ferret’s food.

 Keep in mind that ferrets are olfactory imprinted, meaning they determine their food preferences by the time they are 6 months old.
 Sometimes a ferret won’t be interested in trying a new food right away.
 If this is the case, you can try putting a dab on your finger and touching your finger to his nose.
 He will taste it when he licks his nose.
 After trying it, he may like it right away or it may take a little more time.